Hippos is building symbiotic intelligence for the human body.

 Closed-loop benchmarking on anatomically-accurate synthetic knees (3D-printed bone + ballistic gel, ~90% human fidelity).
 6,400Hz on-device sensing; mean deployment 30ms; 0.15% false positive rate across 54 live cartridge deployments and 4,000 computational simulations.

-The network
+Distribution network

 The institutions deploying us.
 The people running them, invested in us.